© Pascal Gombert

 Avoriaz is well known as a family friendly ski resort and a great place for beginner skiers and snowboarders, thanks to its vast number of beginner friendly pistes.

-The resort has a kids club in the centre of town, a beginner's slope next to Le Chapelle Park, 4 green pistes and 25 blue pistes.
+The resort has a kids club in the centre of town, a beginner's slope next to Le Chapelle Park, four green pistes and 25 blue pistes.
 When you're ready to progress there are even more pistes to try in the wider Portes du Soleil ski area which has a total of 34 green pistes and 119 blues to help build your confidence.

 Beginner ski hire